Netherseal, St Peter

 Children from Netherseal St Peter's Primary School have visited the church several times to learn all about bats and churches from members of the Bats in Churches team and the Derbyshire Bat Group.
 As well as hunting for signs of bats inside the church, and playing an invigorating game of bat & moth outside, the children learned about the wonderful world of bats, the problems that may arise when bats make their home inside a church and what the project is doing to help.

 In October 2020 the Derbyshire Bat Group put up half a dozen bat boxes on trees in the churchyard, to provide alternative accommodation for the church bats.

 In July 2021 the church hosted a bat walk and talk with members of the Derbyshire Bat Group and the registered ecologist.

-In June 2022 the church did a roost count with Derbyshire Bat Group for the National Bat Monitoring Programme.
+The church has carried out roost counts with members of the Derbyshire Bat Group for the National Bat Monitoring Programme.